 You regularly eat fast food.
 Fast food is the worst kind of food you can eat if you’re trying to improve your health.
 Routinely eating sugary, starchy, fat-laden fast food will likely lead to weight gain, which puts you at risk for a host of obesity-related health problems, including prediabetes (metabolic syndrome) and diabetes.
 And when you eat fast food on a regular basis, you’re filling up on empty calories, which don’t provide the substantial vitamins, minerals, and other nutrients required for good health.
 Cooking most meals at home with the guidance of the South Beach Diet ensures that you’re eating right and getting enough nutrients daily.
 Always incorporate a variety of healthy foods into your meals, including nutrient-dense high-fiber carbohydrates (vegetables and legumes, and fruits and whole grains on Phase 2), lean protein (seafood, poultry, lean cuts of meat, and soy foods), low-fat dairy, and healthy fats (such as extra-virgin olive oil, avocados, and nuts).

 You’re screen-obsessed.
 We’ve come a long way with technology, so much so that today it’s possible to manage nearly our entire lives — working, playing, shopping, and socializing — on a screen without having to get up from our chairs.
 Instead of letting technology work against you, make it work for you.
 Use the South Beach Diet online to manage your meals, find new recipes, and connect with others for support.
-You can also download the new South Beach Diet iPhone App, where you’ll get delicious, satisfying recipes, a food and fitness tracker, barcode scanner, expert advice, and much more — all at your fingertips.
 There are other ways technology can guide you: Carve out at least 20 minutes on most days of the week for fitness by scheduling a regular exercise date with yourself or a friend with a reminder in your computer, smartphone, iPad, or datebook so you don’t miss it.
-Download songs into your MP3 player to keep you motivated during your workout.
+Download songs into your smartphone or MP3 player to keep you motivated during your workout.

 You rarely get exercise, much less move.
 There is only one solution to ending a sedentary lifestyle and that’s to get off the couch or away from that computer and get moving.
 Make movement a must.
 Dr. Agatston recommends getting in at least 20 minutes of either cardio or core-strengthening exercise daily.
 And you don’t need a gym membership to do it.
 For an outdoor workout, do interval walking or biking (in which you alternate short bursts of intense exercise with easier recovery periods) around your neighborhood.
 If the weather doesn’t permit, put some music on and march in place, jump rope, or do jumping jacks in your living room.
 You can also purchase fitness DVDs, an exercise mat, and a pair of free weights to use at home.
 At the office, you can squeeze in fitness by taking the stairs instead of the elevator, going for walks at lunchtime, getting up to talk to colleagues instead of using the computer or phone, or even standing with your abs pulled in tight while you take calls.
 Follow your progress with one of the new fitness trackers that track your steps, distance, calories burned, and even your sleep in some cases.